Learning Controlled Stochastic Differential Equations: Numerical Experiments

-\paragraph{Computational considerations.} While the computational complexity of each step is provided in Section \ref{sec:implementation_uncontrolled}, we offer here a practical idea of the computational requirements by reporting the observed execution times from our experiments on the considered problem and data sets.
-These experiments were performed on a machine equipped with an Apple M3 Pro processor and 18 GB of RAM.
-For the 1D case, the probability density estimation step takes 0.015 seconds for training with 1000 sample paths and 100 time steps, and 0.11 seconds for prediction over a Fokker-Planck training set of size 2500.
-The Fokker-Planck matching step requires 6.0 seconds for training with 2500 data points and 3.7 seconds to generate 100 sample paths with 100 time steps.
-For the two 2D problems, probability density estimation training takes around 0.012 seconds for 3000 sample paths and 100 time steps, with prediction taking approximately 60 seconds over a Fokker-Planck training set of size 3000.
-The Fokker-Planck matching step requires about 10 seconds for training and 6 seconds to generate 100 sample paths with 100 time steps.
-These results indicate that, although the computational times are non-trivial, they remain manageable—ranging from a few seconds to just over a minute—demonstrating the practicality of the method for the problem sizes considered.
+\paragraph{Computational considerations.} While the computational complexity of each step is given in Appendix~\ref{sec:implementation_uncontrolled}, we also report observed execution times to give a practical sense of scale.
+These experiments were run on a machine equipped with an Apple M3 Pro processor and 18 GB of RAM.
+For the 1D case, the probability density estimation step takes 0.015 seconds for training with 1000 sample paths and 100 time steps, and 0.11 seconds for prediction over a Fokker--Planck training set of size 2500.
+The Fokker--Planck matching step takes 6.0 seconds for training with 2500 data points and 3.7 seconds to generate 100 sample paths with 100 time steps.
+For the two 2D problems, probability density estimation training takes around 0.012 seconds for 3000 sample paths and 100 time steps, with prediction taking approximately 60 seconds over a Fokker--Planck training set of size 3000.
+The Fokker--Planck matching step takes about 10 seconds for training and 6 seconds to generate 100 sample paths with 100 time steps.
+These timings suggest that the method is computationally feasible for the moderate-size uncontrolled problems considered here.

-\subsubsection{Linear scalar SDE}
+\subsubsection{Linear Scalar SDE}